Grillax

 7. Add wood chips at this point (optional).

-8. Grill until 130 degrees internal temperature, which can be easily checked with Thermapen Mark IV.
+8. Grill until 130 degrees internal temperature, which can be easily checked with Thermapen Mark IV / ONE.

 9. After hitting target temperature, add salt and pepper to taste and sear over Grillax Charcoal Halo for one minute per side.